MAKE-UP SKILLS LEVEL: 10 MINUTES

 1. GET YOUR BROWS STRAIGHT, FORGET THE REST

-I wanted to start this post with a statistic number on how many people don’t have eyebrows in the world, to let you really understand how absolutely normal it is not to have a fine bushy brow, but when I typed in “how many people do not have…” google tried to finish the question for me like this:
+I wanted to start this post with a statistic on how many people don’t have eyebrows in the world.
+This should have helped you really understand how absolutely normal it is to not have a fine bushy brow, but when I typed in “how many people do not have…” google tried to finish the question for me like this:

 …aaaaaand I’m done searching for today.